carlosmertens/algorithms/Intermediate/README.md

 - OOP is a programming paradigm based on the concept of objects.
 - Objects are used to model/describe real world or abstract features.
 - In OPP, objects are self-contained block of codes.
-- Uses classes or factory functions or constructor functions to create templates of objects.

 ### Principles